-To examine the effects of applying charge and potential to the semiconductor--solution interfaces, we simulate seven representative silicon 1$\times$1 (110) surfaces terminated by different combinations of oxygen and hydrogen species: O, (O,H), 2O, (2O,H), (4O,H), H, and 2H as shown in Fig.~\ref{fig:chgvolt}a.
-We use a bulk semiconductor charge carrier concentration of 10$^{18}$ cm$^{-3}$ when applying a Mott--Schottky electrostatic potential profile.
-The calculated charge--voltage responses for the different surface terminations are shown in Fig.~\ref{fig:chgvolt}b.
-The potentials are measured with respect to the flatband potential $\varphi_{\rm FB}$, i.e., the potential of an electrically neutral semiconductor junction that induces no band bending.
-From the charge--voltage plots alone, it is clear that substantial differences in the electrical response can be introduced by altering the surface termination of a photoelectrode.
-This trend indicates that these terminations induce a significant surface dipole $\delta\chi_{\rm s}^{\rm m}$, arising from charge trapping at the electrode surface.
-However, surface terminations with low charge accumulation (e.g., 2H), induce an extended distribution of charge throughout the bulk semiconductor.
-This observation is consistent with the fact that the charge within the semiconductor creates a potential drop orders of magnitude larger than the surface dipole induced by the same charge caught at the surface, due to poor electrostatic screening in the space-charge region.
-In contrast, surface terminations with significant charge accumulation as a function of applied bias (e.g, the O and 2O covered surfaces), have most of their charge trapped within the surface dipole.
+To understand the influence of the applied potential on the silicon-water interface, we simulate seven representative surfaces terminated by different combinations of oxygen and hydrogen species, namely, O, (O,H), 2O, (2O,H), (4O,H), H, and 2H, as shown in Fig.~\ref{fig:chgvolt}(a), with a semiconductor carrier concentration of 10$^{18}$ cm$^{-3}$ for the semiclassical Mott-Schottky model.
+The calculated charge-voltage responses are shown in Fig.~\ref{fig:chgvolt}(b).
+Here, the potentials are measured with respect to the flatband potential $\varphi_{\rm FB}$.
+These charge-voltage characteristics reveal that substantial differences arise from changing the surface termination due to charge pinning on the surface states associated with the dangling bonds that present at the interface.

+This observation is consistent with the fact that the charge of the depletion region causes a potential drop orders of magnitude larger than the surface dipole, due to poor electrostatic screening in the doped semiconductor.
+In contrast, surface terminations with significant charge accumulation (e.g, for the O and 2O covered surfaces), have most of their charge pinned at the interface.